wilsonliaows/docs/connectors/quickbase.md

 ### What does the Action do?

-QuickBase actions available in Workato are straightforward data manipulators.
+Quickbase actions available in Workato are straightforward data manipulators.
 You are able to access your basic CRUD actions (Create, Read, Update, or Delete Records), as well as a few others that are unique to QuickBase.
 One of them is Purge Records based on Reports.

 ### What are Reports?